NeonGeckoCom/skill-audio-recording/README.md

 if a `mycroft.stop` bus message is emitted (eg, "stop" via cli) the skill will take dinkum out of recording mode if recording was initiated by this skill

-TODO: dinkum should have a native (optional) timeout setting, using VAD to automatically stop recording after X seconds of silence
+**TODO**: dinkum should have a native (optional) timeout setting, using VAD to automatically stop recording after X seconds of silence

 ## Examples